 If you’re considering setting up a public IP redirect to your home server, there are a few things you should keep in mind.
 First, make sure your home server is properly configured and secured.
 You don’t want anyone gaining unauthorized access to your server or your data.
 Second, consider the bandwidth requirements of your home server.
 If you have a lot of traffic going to your public IP address, make sure your home server can handle the load.
 Third, make sure you have a static IP address for your home server.

 This will ensure that your public IP redirect always points to the correct location.
 Finally, be aware of the potential security implications of setting up a public IP redirect to your home server.
 Anyone who knows your public IP address will be able to access your home server.
 So make sure you’re taking appropriate security precautions.

-To have your home server accessible by the world, you need to have a public IP address.
+To have your home server accessible to the world, you need to have a public IP address.
 This article will explain how to have a public IP address directly redirected to your home server.
 For this, you’ll need a virtual private network (VPN) service.
 You can rent one if you don’t already have one or use apps such as Tunnelblick for mac and Linux operating systems.

-It’s also possible to set up an open source VPN connection on some devices via the Internet; however, we will only discuss solutions available on dedicated devices here.
+It’s also possible to set up an open-source VPN connection on some devices via the Internet; however, we will only discuss solutions available on dedicated devices here.